No-cost food waste collection by Black Earth Compost

 Together with Lexington Zero Waste Collaborative, LexCAN, and countless residents, we advocated for the town's pilot food waste collection program for 2,000 households, which was approved by Select Board and Town Meeting, started July 1, 2023.
 (Featured in Lexington Observer.)

-All 9 public schools started to have Sustainability Champion position to lead and coordinate sustainability efforts
+All 9 public schools started to have Sustainability Champion position to lead and coordinate sustainability efforts in the fall

 Hastings Elementary School started using the dishwasher for trays and utensils by November, saving about 1% of the total revenue for the entire district.